What programs are right for you?

 Nurses, Allied Health Professionals

-If you chose mostly As in the quiz, we recommend you consider the Best Practice Approach to Skin Health and Wound Management: Knowledge (A100MNN) program, which is ideal for nurses and allied health-care professionals who want a self-paced, interactive, online program to enhance their basic knowledge of skin health and wound prevention and management.
+You chose mostly As in the quiz.
+We recommend you consider the Best Practice Approach to Skin Health and Wound Management: Knowledge (A100MNN) program, which is ideal for nurses and allied health-care professionals who want a self-paced, interactive, online program to enhance their basic knowledge of skin health and wound prevention and management.

-If you chose mostly Bs in the quiz, we recommend the Best Practice Approach to Skin Health and Wound Management: Knowledge and Skills (A100NWS), which covers the same material as A100MNN (above) but adds a one full-day on-site skills lab and a live 1.5-hour-long webinar.
+You chose mostly Bs in the quiz.
+We recommend the Best Practice Approach to Skin Health and Wound Management: Knowledge and Skills (A100NWS), which covers the same material as A100MNN (above) but adds a one full-day on-site skills lab and a live 1.5-hour-long webinar.

-If you chose mostly Cs in the quiz, consider the Wounds Canada Institute Super Program #1 (FCM20512-C) (SHARP program), a self-paced, multi-faceted, comprehensive and longitudinal program delivered through 23 highly interactive online modules, eight synchronous webinars, two robust outcomes measures and participation in an asynchronous discussion forum staffed by interprofessional faculty.
+You chose mostly Cs in the quiz.
+Consider the Wounds Canada Institute Super Program #1 (FCM20512-C) (SHARP program), a self-paced, multi-faceted, comprehensive and longitudinal program delivered through 23 highly interactive online modules, eight synchronous webinars, two robust outcomes measures and participation in an asynchronous discussion forum staffed by interprofessional faculty.

 If you want specialized knowledge in a particular wound type, such as surgical site complications, diabetic foot ulcers, venous leg ulcers, skin tears, moisture-associated skin damage or burns, we recommend you take the Best Practice Approach to Skin Health and Wound Management: Knowledge (A100MNN) or Best Practice Approach to Skin Health and Wound Management: Knowledge and Skills (A100NWS) program to fulfill the prerequisite requirements, then enrol in one or more of the topics-specific programs that suits your learning needs best.
 The full list can be seen here.